 Marine Conservation Institute is recruiting partners for the Global Ocean Refuge System.
-If you would like to have a role in deciding which marine protected areas become Global Ocean Refuges and would like to nominate globally significant sites worthy of this status, please join us.
 Partners assist in nominating and vetting Global Ocean Refuges as well as support communications that help recognize and promote these areas.
-More importantly, your involvement will help improve the quality of marine protected areas, eliminating “paper parks”, supporting marine biodiversity conservation and sustaining healthy ocean economies.
+We would love your help!
+Your involvement will help improve the quality of marine protected areas, eliminating “paper parks”, supporting marine biodiversity conservation and sustaining healthy ocean economies.